Phylum Protozoa (PROTOZOANS)

 A cell, whether protozoan or metazoan, has numerous substances within it which are essential for its proper function.
 Some of these constantly are being broken down and utilized and must therefore be replaced.
 Also, metabolic activity produces waste products that have to be eliminated if the cell is not to be self-poisoned.
 The functioning of cells is such that the internal constituents, both of cytoplasm and nucleus, tend to remain constant, except for necessary changes in growth and cell division.
 The general condition of keeping each cell in a state of constant composition is called homeostasis.

 One feature of biological membranes is that they are selectively permeable; water and some small ions and molecules can flow more easily through them than larger molecules, although size is not the only regulating factor.
 This is the basis for the phenomenon of osmosis.
 In freshwater habitats, it is mostly water molecules that bombard the outside of the cell, while the inside is bombarded by water containing dissolved salts, sugars, and proteins.

 There is therefore a net gain of water into the cell without any corresponding loss of the larger molecules.
 If this osmosis of water continued unchecked the cell would distend and finally bunt.
 Normally this does not happen because energy is spent in the cell membrane keeping the water out, though it is not clear by what mechanism this occurs.

-In the Protozoa, this is as varied as the main body forms, amoeboid, flagellate or ciliate.
+In Protozoa, this is as varied as the main body forms, amoeboid, flagellate, or ciliate.